Student Support Services

 The Teacher Education @ Metro (TE@M) learning community gives students the opportunity to explore teaching as a profession.
 Through a partnership with the University of Nebraska–Omaha, MCC offers three transferable professional core requirement education courses.
 These courses, completed over two or three quarters, start students toward their Bachelor's Degree in Education and provide an economical way to determine if teaching is the career path for them.
 Additional information and the TE@M application can be found at www.mccneb.edu/team.

 The College contracts with Follett Higher Education Group to manage and operate the bookstores.
-The bookstores located at the Elkhorn Valley, Fort Omaha and South Omaha campuses and the Sarpy Center are open throughout the term.
+The bookstores located at the Elkhorn Valley, Fort Omaha, and South Omaha campuses and the Sarpy Center are open throughout the quarter.
 Hours, which vary during peak times, are prominently posted at each store or online at www.mccneb.edu/bookstore.asp.

 The Fremont Area Center has temporary bookstore services available on site at the start of each quarter.
 Off-campus course and online textbooks must be purchased at the South Omaha Campus.